easytarget/esp32-cam-webserver/README.md

 ## Future plans

-1. Support of LittleFS.
-3. Support of other boards and cameras.
+1. Support of other boards and cameras.
-4. Explore how to improve the video quality and further reduce requirements to resources.
+2. Explore how to improve the video quality and further reduce requirements to resources.